waadalshammari/Todo/README.md

 development process :

 for my development process I
-Searched: for different apps and what is the basic features in eveery app wrote : wrote dawon the features I wont for my apps and saerched in deffernt website for the code to understand what I will do when I start my coding. designed : designed my app In Android Studio. wrote the code : created packges work on database,adapter,viewmodel,fragments and splash . run the app : tried to run the app and solved the errors.
+Searched: for different apps and what is the basic features in every app wrote : wrote dawon the features I wont for my apps and saerched in different website for the code to understand what I will do when I start my coding. designed : designed my app  in Figma then In Android Studio. wrote the code : created packges work on database,adapter,viewmodel,fragments and splash . run the app : tried to run the app and solved the errors.